Can I delay when I take my company pension?

 You can take your pension early or late.
 The main reason for delaying taking your company pension (known as ‘deferring’) is to boost your retirement income.
-This applies to defined contribution (DC) pensions, rather than defined benefit (DB) schemes.
+This applies to defined contribution pensions, rather than defined benefit and final salary pensions.

-With a DC scheme, the longer you leave your pension invested, the more you’ll build up.
+With a defined contribution pension, the kind that sees your savings invested in the stock market, the longer you leave your pension invested, the more you’ll build up.

 This guide explains what happens if you do decide to delay receiving your company pension.

-Do you need to defer your workplace pension?
+Do I need to defer my workplace pension?

 Before you decide to defer your company pension, work out how much money you’ll have in retirement, which will tell you whether or not you’ll need to take the risk of deferral.
 You can do this by getting an idea of your current spending.